mjjust31/Homework3/Password_Generator/README.md

     return retVal;
 }

 I was able to read the code back to determine what it is doing.
 However, I am revieiwng effiency options -toLowerCase and toUpperCase and trying to extract numbers.
-I also know that repeating the same code over and over again is not the best appraching, so I want to establish a function that can un for each different secaior to generate the password.
+I also know that repeating the same code over and over again is not the best approach, so I want to establish a function that can use be for each different scenario to generate the password.
 I am also revieiwng to see if there is a better way to approach the scenarios.

 Reviewing for assignment:
 https://www.youtube.com/watch?v=iKo9pDKKHnc